jmarsh410/SC-Snippets/README.md

 #### Steps

 1. include the correct js into js-body
-2. put in the correct info for the pageId, block, and classes properties
+2. put in the correct info for the pageId, block, and classes properties. each block will be given their specified class.
+3. write styles in the css for the given classes

 ---